Struggling to get interviews?

 It was formerly standard practice to list a full address on a resume, so some employers may still request that you do so.
 Check the job listing and any communications you’ve had with the hiring manager for specific instructions to provide your address.

-✅ You want to show that you’re a local
+You want to show that you live locally

-While relocating for work is common and routine, certain companies may favor applicants who are already living nearby.
+While relocating for work is common and routine, certain employers favor applicants who are already living nearby.

 If you live in the same area as the job you’re applying to, you may want to include your city and state, or your full address, if you believe it will give you an advantage or provide clarity to employers.